fwong03/celery/docs/userguide/calling.rst

 .. topic:: There's another way…

     You'll learn more about this later while reading about the :ref:`Canvas
-    <guide-canvas>`, but :class:`~celery.signature`'s are objects used to pass around
+    <guide-canvas>`, but :class:`~celery.signature`s are objects used to pass around
-    the signature of a task invocation, (for example to send it over the network), and they also support the Calling API:
+    the signature of a task invocation (for example, to send it over the network).
+They also support the Calling API:

     .. code-block:: python